Production multitenancy

 |---|---|

-| HIPAA forbids tenant A's PHI being readable from tenant B's process space | Each clinic has a Sealed profile; the healthcare worker pool runs only healthcare tasks; the sandbox env is per-task and scrubbed on release |
+| HIPAA forbids tenant A's PHI being readable from tenant B's process space | Each clinic has a Sealed profile and the healthcare worker pool runs only healthcare tasks (both ship today); the per-task sandbox env injected and scrubbed on release is the maturing Sealed runtime-enforcement end state |

 | BAA auditor wants to see the credential boundary | The Audit view shows every credential resolution and revocation with timestamps |

-| Compliance forbids credentials in source code or env files on the host | Credentials live encrypted at rest in ~/.sagewai/profiles.json; resolved JIT at sandbox start; never in process memory for long |
+| Compliance forbids credentials in source code or env files on the host | Credentials live encrypted at rest in ~/.sagewai/profiles.json and are resolved per workload at enqueue time (ships today); JIT injection at sandbox start, keeping them out of host process memory, is the maturing runtime-enforcement step |

 Multi-tenant fintech with PCI scope